Textualize/rich/docs/source/layout.rst

 Layout
 ======

-Rich offers a :class:`~rich.layout.Layout` renderable which can be used to divide the screen area in to parts, where each part may contain another renderable.
-It is most often used with :ref:`Live` to create full-screen "applications", but may be used standalone.
+Rich offers a :class:`~rich.layout.Layout` class which can be used to divide the screen area in to parts, where each part can contain its own content.
+It is typically used with :ref:`Live` to create full-screen "applications", but may be used standalone.

 To see an example of a Layout, run the following from the command line::